 Medical Malpractice and Prescription Errors

 If you or a loved one has been harmed by a prescription error or another medical mistake, you may have a claim for relief.
 Discuss your case with one of the skilled Maryland pharmacy error and medical malpractice attorneys at Lebowitz & Mzhen to determine if you may be entitled to a settlement as compensation for the mistakes that were made.
 With the assistance of our prescription error lawyers, you can stick up for your legal rights and hold medical professionals accountable for their mistakes.
 Contact one of our offices to discuss your case with a Maryland pharmacy error attorney.
 The consultation is confidential and costs you nothing.
 To talk with a lawyer about your case, call us toll-free at 1-800-654-1949 or contact us online.
-At Lebowitz & Mzhen, LLC, we represent clients in Maryland, Northern Virginia, and the entire Washington, D.C. area.
+At Lebowitz & Mzhen Personal Injury Lawyers, we represent clients in Maryland, Northern Virginia, and the entire Washington, D.C. area.

 More Blog Posts: